 What better way to spend your afternoon then learning, watching and cuddling up to some native animals?
 You are going to love the Australian Reptile Park.

-Make sure you catch the reptile show to learn about the venom program and you won’t want to miss the thrilling action that is feeding Elvis, their monster crocodile.
-There is also an exciting playground for the littler travellers and several interactive exhibits to get you all involved.
+Make sure you catch the reptile show to learn about the venom program, and you won’t want to miss the thrilling action that is feeding Elvis, their monster crocodile.
+There is also an exciting playground for the little travelers and several interactive exhibits to get you all involved.

 What better way to finish your Central Coast trip than with delicious food.
 There are so many great restaurants, pubs and bars in the Central Coast area, so it’s often hard to pick just one.
 I recommend doing a little research and checking out some places close to where you’re staying.

-However, if you’re in the mood for some Spanish inspired Tapas and sangria than I insist that you make your way to Gusto Tapas Bar in Ettalong Beach.
+However, if you’re in the mood for some Spanish-inspired Tapas and sangria then I insist that you make your way to Gusto Tapas Bar in Ettalong Beach.
 It’s probably best to get a few things and share here just so you get to try as much as possible because the food here is to die for.